Postdoctoral Research Associate in Brain Plasticity

-Piergiorgio is a post-doctoral research assistant working with Prof Heidi Johansen-Berg.
+Piergiorgio is a post-doctoral researcher working in Prof Heidi Johansen-Berg’s Plasticity lab.

-Piergiorgio is also interested in structural control of the human brain, as a framework to predict the effect of neurostimulation and brain dynamic function.
-He obtained his PhD at King’s College London (Feb 2017) for his work on the ontogeny of the human language brain network.
+Piergiorgio obtained his PhD at King’s College London (Feb 2017) for his work on the ontogeny of the human language brain network.

 Frequency modulation of entorhinal cortex neuronal activity drives distinct frequency-dependent states of brain-wide dynamics

 Salvan P. et al, (2021), Cell Reports, 37, 109954 - 109954

 Multimodal Imaging Brain Markers in Early Adolescence Are Linked with a Physically Active Lifestyle

 Salvan P. et al, (2021), The Journal of Neuroscience, 41, 1092 - 1104

 A macroscopic link between interhemispheric tract myelination and cortico-cortical interactions during action reprogramming

 Lazari A. et al, (2022), Nature Communications, 13

 Lazari A. et al, (2022), Cell Reports, 39, 110951 - 110951